fluffy/iceTrav/draft-jennings-behave-rtcweb-firewall-00.md

    outside.

-2. Incoming UDP pinholes allow out of band packets to be spoofed into the connecting as there is no equivalent of TCP sequence number to check.
+2. Incoming UDP pinholes allow out of band packets to be spoofed into connecting as there is no equivalent of a TCP sequence number to check.

 3. UDP has been used by malware command and control protocols so we block it.

-4. Do not want enable ways for data to be exfiltrated outside the firewall with no monitoring.
+4. We do not want enable ways for data to be exfiltrated outside the firewall with no monitoring.

 5. An encrypted data channel in WebRTC can be used to bring malware